Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 cp ~/.venv/kolla-ansible/share/kolla-ansible/etc_examples/kolla/globals.yml /etc/kollaInstallation

 Before continuing, I must admit that I had to do a "small" patch to make the installation "fluently" work.
-I added 3 lines at the end of the file ~/.venv/kolla-ansible/share/kolla-ansible/ansible/roles/prechecks/vars/main.yml – It simply complained in the "prechecks" that Archlinux is not supported... now it is:
+I added 3 lines at the end of the file ~/.venv/kolla-ansible/share/kolla-ansible/ansible/roles/prechecks/vars/main.yml – It simply complained in the "prechecks" that Archlinux is not supported... now it is.
+BTW I use Arch.

 ...